 The older you get, the weaker your veins become.
 General wear and tear can gradually lead to varicose veins.
 Women are more likely to develop varicose veins however; men aren’t completely immune from them.
 During pregnancy, due to increased volumes of blood, your circulatory system is under more stress.
 Obesity also puts added pressure on your blood flow along with a sedentary lifestyle.
 This is why it’s important to be active and maintain a healthy weight.
 If you have family members who suffer from varicose veins, you’re more likely to experience them yourself.

-If you’re at risk for developing varicose veins, there are a few things preventative measures you can take.
+If you’re at risk for developing varicose veins, there are a few preventative measures you can take.
 First and foremost, it’s important to stay active.
 Sedentary lifestyles can contribute to the development of varicose veins and can worsen existing ones.
 If you’re overweight, talk to your doctor about how to lose weight in a healthy manner.
 The more you weigh, the harder it is for your veins and arteries to work.
 If varicose veins run in your family, but you have not yet developed them, you can wear preventative compression stockings to help your blood flow more efficiently.
+Important Note: If one of your parents has varicose veins you have a 40% risk of developing them as well, if both biological parents have them you have a 90% risk.
 Always talk to your doctor to learn more about your specific risk factors and take a more targeted approach to prevention.

 While many people believe that varicose veins are merely a cosmetic concern, they’re far more dangerous than simple aesthetic issues.
 Varicose veins can lead to a number of problems when left untreated.
 Eventually, the pain will worsen, and you’ll start to notice more swelling and a constant aching feeling in your legs.